‘Sex And The City’ Reportedly Headed Back To TV For ‘Limited Reboot’ Without Kim Cattrall

 Sex and the City could make a return to TV, minus a key player.

-Page Six reported that “a well-placed industry insider” has revealed that the Emmy-winning series will get a “limited reboot” on HBO Max, and it will include all of the original stars except Kim Cattrall, who played PR rep Samantha Jones on the show’s original run.
+Page Six reported that “a well-placed industry insider” has revealed that the Emmy-winning series will get a “limited…reboot” on HBO Max, and it will include all of the original stars except Kim Cattrall, who played PR rep Samantha Jones on the show’s original run.

 The original HBO dramedy about love and friendship in New York City also starred Sarah Jessica Parker (Carrie Bradshaw), Cynthia Nixon (Miranda Hobbes), and Kristin Davis (Charlotte York).
 Parker was also a producer on the series, which spawned two big-screen movies.

-“I wouldn’t call it a reboot, I would call it a ‘revisit,” she said.
+“I wouldn’t call it a reboot, I would call it a ‘revisit,'” she said.

 But it’s not a huge surprise that a future SATC project would not include Cattrall.
 Fans know that there has long been a feud between the 64-year-old actress and Parker, 55.
 Cattrall, who currently stars in the Fox drama Filthy Rich, has gone on record multiple times to say she is done playing Samantha Jones and has no interest in ever returning for a Sex and the City revival.

-While the women played four best friends on the show, Cattrall previously told The Daily Mail that she would not appear in any future installments based on the Emmy-winning comedy-drama because she did not have a good experience with some of her co-stars.
+While the women played four best friends on the show, Cattrall previously told the Daily Mail that she would not appear in any future installments based on the Emmy-winning comedy-drama because she did not have a good experience with some of her co-stars.

 “Never,” the actress said.
 “It’s a no from me.
 You learn lessons in life and my lesson is to do work with good people and try and make it fun.”